Formal Verification of Multi-Paxos for Distributed Consensus: Introduction

 This work also aims to show the minimum-change approach as a general way of specifying and verifying other variants of Paxos, and more generally of specifying and verifying other sophisticated algorithms by starting from the basics.
-We demonstrate this by further showing the extension of the specification and proof of Multi-Paxos to add preemption---letting processes abandon proposals that are already preempted by other proposals~\cite{Lam01paxos,vr15paxos}.
-We also extended the specification and proof of Basic Paxos with preemption, which is even easier.
+We demonstrate this by further showing the extension of the specification and proof of Multi-Paxos to Multi-Paxos with Preemption---letting processes abandon proposals that are already preempted by other proposals~\cite{lamport2001paxos,van2015paxos}.
+We also extended the specification and proof of Basic Paxos with Preemption, which is even easier.
+Our specifications and proofs can be found online at \url{github.com/DistAlgo/proofs}.

-Finally, we discuss a general method we attempted to follow to tackle tedious and difficult proof obligations involving sets and tuples, a well-known significant complication in general.
-For difficult properties involving sets, we use induction and direct the prover to focus on the changes in the set values.
+Additionally, we discuss a general method that we followed to prove complex invariants using invariance lemmas and increments, to tackle tedious and difficult proof obligations involving sets and tuples, instead of just scalars in the proof of Basic Paxos, and to perform overall proof improvement leading to considerably reduced proof size.
+For difficult properties involving unbounded sets, we use induction and direct the prover to focus on the increments to the set.
 For properties involving tuples, we change the ways of accessing and testing the elements to yield significantly reduced proof-checking time.
-Overall, we were able to keep the specification minimumly changed, and keep the proof-checking time to about 2 minutes or less while the prover checks the proofs for over 900 obligations for both Multi-Paoxs and Multi-Paxos with Preemption.
+Overall, we were able to keep the specification minimally changed for adding slots for Multi-Paxos and adding preemption, and keep the proof-checking time to about 3 minutes for both specifications while the prover checks the proofs for over 750 obligations for Multi-Paxos and over 800 obligations for Multi-Paxos with Preemption.

+This article is a corrected, improved, and extended version of~\cite{chand2016formal}.
+The main changes are as follows. \begin{enumerate}

+\item The claim of a complete proof in~\cite{chand2016formal} was incorrect, and the problem discovered is now fixed.
+The problem was due to an undocumented bug~\cite{tlapsbug} in TLAPS that we discovered after the work in~\cite{chand2016formal}, which made us realize that the proof of Multi-Paxos with Preemption was incomplete.
+We added the missing proof.
+This is described in the new Section~\ref{secMadeupProof}.

+\item The proofs are improved throughout, shortened by 19\% for Multi-Paxos and 17\% for Multi-Paxos with Preemption, even with about 4-6\% added proof to overcome the TLAPS bug.
+In fact, it was during improvement of the proof that we discovered the bug.
+The improvements are described in the new Section~\ref{sec-improve}.
+An overall proof summary is given in the new Section~\ref{secProofSummary}.